 - Local land use planning is reflected in the model in the form of a land use or zoning plan for each zone.
 A land use or zoning plan is actually a special file containing permitted land use changes specified by origin-category and destination-category, area and year.
 An entry in the land use or zoning plan does not imply that the land use change specified will actually take place; however it may take place if there is sufficient demand for construction activity of the specified kind.
 Without specification in the land use or zoning plan, construction activity can only take place on vacant sites or after demolition of the existing buildings. - Local economic policies may result in new industrial locations, relocations of firms, or plant closures.
 If the change involves only one or a few major employers of the region, the model cannot be expected to predict such decisions (even if they are made by private actors).
 In such a case the change of employment is coded just as a public policy in a particular zone in a particular year.
 In the case of a new industrial location, the model tries to find the necessary land in the zoning plan of the specified zone and constructs the specified work-places with buildings, access roads and parking.
 In the case of a plant closure, the vacant industrial land is either released for new construction or retained by the firm depending on the specification by the model user. - Local housing policies may result in new housing projects or urban renewal projects in specific zones.
 These projects, too, can be phased in volume and composition of dwelling types over any time period.
-Housing projects may be publicly or privately financed; what matters is only that they are explicitly specified by the model user and not generated by investment decisions in the private construction submodel.
+Housing projects may be publicly or privately financed; what matters is only that they are explicitly specified by the model user and not generated by investment decisions in the Private

+Construction Submodel.
 With all housing projects, the model checks whether the necessary land is available in the land use or zoning plan and provides access roads and parking facilities.
+In addition policies to promote energy retrofitting of residential buildings through subsidies can be introduced.